1jour1vin

 Winemaking

-After crushing, the juice is transferred to temperature-controlled stainless steel tanks, where it undergoes maceration and fermentation, followed by a vatting period of approximately 3 weeks
+After crushing, 100% juice is transferred to temperature-controlled stainless steel tanks, followed by maceration and fermentation; the vatting period lasts approximately 3 weeks.

 Livestock farming